 The Step By Step Wheel Of Life Process

-The Wheel of Life process is used by coaches and psychologists around the world.
+The Wheel of Life process is used by coaches and psychologists worldwide.
 It is startlingly effective and takes just minutes to do.
 Follow the steps below to create your Wheel of Life today.
 Set aside about 30 minutes for this exercise.
 If you can spare a full hour, that is even better.
 Take your time and put serious thought into each step.

 Step 1.
 Create your Wheel of Life